ChartsOrg/Charts/.github/ISSUE_TEMPLATE.md

 > ℹ Please fill out this template when filing an issue.
 > All lines beginning with an ℹ symbol instruct you with what info we expect.
 You can delete those lines once you've filled in the info.
 >
-> Per our [*CONTRIBUTING guidelines](https://github.com/Alamofire/Alamofire/blob/master/CONTRIBUTING.md), we use GitHub for
+> Per our [*CONTRIBUTING guidelines](https://github.com/jjatie/Charts/blob/master/CONTRIBUTING.md), we use GitHub for
 > bugs and feature requests, not general support.
-Other issues should be opened on Stack Overflow with the tag `alamofire`.
+Other issues should be opened on Stack Overflow with the tag [`ios-charts`.](https://stackoverflow.com/questions/tagged/ios-charts)
 >
 > Please remove this line and everything above it before submitting.

-* [ ] I've read, understood, and done my best to follow the [*CONTRIBUTING guidelines](https://github.com/Alamofire/Alamofire/blob/master/CONTRIBUTING.md).
+* [ ] I've read, understood, and done my best to follow the [*CONTRIBUTING guidelines](https://github.com/jjatie/Charts/blob/master/CONTRIBUTING.md).

 ## What did you do?